 In 1997, James started a second band, Girl Next Door, which focused on more poppy, radio friendly music for teenage girls.
 Meanwhile, Louis Mistreated headed to Rumenal Records’ studio to track four songs for their second demo tape.
 They chose to go to Rumenal because it was located right in their hometown of Mississauga and because it was relatively cheaper than Signal 2 Noise.
 Many bands had made the local studio famous, including Shotmaker, Blake, Holocron, Eliot Rosewater and Seer.
 The recording session with Mike Pedrow featured four songs, three new ones (“Tricycle”, “Another Midnight”, “Superego”) and a re-recording of “Isolation” from their first demo.
 The melodic elements on this recording session were put forward, leaving behind all hardcore influences.
 Louis Mistreated was now an emo band.
 To add to the emotional status, Jeremy would often quit the band and would have to be chased after and lured back into band practice.

 Through out 1997 and 1998, they played again with most of the same bands but also with Converge, Ink and Dagger, Rockets Red Glare, Spread the Disease and of course Girl Next Door.
 Another band Louis Mistreated would play with was Kiss the Midget, an alternative/wild/space/rock type of band, who had their own record label, Inferno Records.
-After playing a show together at Club Shanghai on Spadina Avenue in Toronto, the member of Kiss the Midget responsible for Inferno Records (Brent Bedford, apparently a millionaire) offered to sign them on their label.
-He put them in contact with their label representative/manager in Toronto, Tracey Hooper, who offered to pay for the recording and production of their third demo tape.
+After playing a show together in July 1998 at Club Shanghai on Spadina Avenue in Toronto, the member of Kiss the Midget responsible for Inferno Records (Brent Bedford, apparently a millionaire) offered to sign them on their label.
+He put them in contact with their label representative/manager in Toronto, Tracy Hooper, who offered to pay for the recording and production of their third demo tape.
 LM headed back to Mike Pedrow’s studio to track five brand new songs.
-A couple of days later, either in 1998 or 1999, they had their third demo, baring the Inferno Records logo.
+A couple of days later, either in late 1998 or early 1999, they had their third demo, baring the Inferno Records logo.
 Only between 100 to 250 of them were made.
 To help promote themselves, Inferno suggested that they come up with an original story behind the name of their band, “that they were named after the Canadian folk hero Louis Riel”, an important politician in the history of the province of Manitoba.
 Louis Mistreated didn’t go for it.